Frequently Asked Questions

 How can you be sure the money goes to me?

-If you are the person on the deed, then the money will go to you.
-If you owned the property with someone else, you would receive an amount based on the percentage of the share you owned, and the other owner(s) will receive their share.
-If a deceased spouse owned the property, then you will receive the entire amount.
+We have a title search done.
+If you are the person on the deed, then the money should go to you.
+If you owned the property with someone else, you should receive an amount based on the percentage of the share you owned, and the other owner(s) should receive their share.
+If a deceased spouse owned the property, then you should receive the entire amount.
 Sometimes, divorce results in property distribution settlements that grant one partner all the equity in the marital home.
-In this situation, if you owned the property then you will receive the entire surplus amount.
+In this situation, if you owned the property then you should receive the entire surplus amount.

 Do I have to leave my home immediately after the sheriff’s sale?

 No, you can either leave voluntarily or be evicted by the sheriff’s department upon an order from a judge.
-It can take three to four months for an eviction to take place.
+It can take some time for an eviction to take place.
 Additionally, you can opt for a “cash-for-keys” deal, where the new owner pays you to move out prior to eviction.
 Until you choose to leave or are formally evicted, no one can come into your home – not the buyer or anyone working for the buyer.

 What else should I know while considering my options?

-Watch out for quitclaim deeds and other parties looking to claim assets.
-Unfortunately, we have met homeowners that unknowingly sold or signed away their rights to their money with a ‘quit claim deed.’
+Watch out for people calling you or showing up at your door and offering to buy out your interests for pennies on the dollar.
+Unfortunately, we have met homeowners that unknowingly sold or signed away their rights to all of the surplus money with a ‘quit claim deed.’
 This means they effectively gave up their rights to any excess money for a fraction of what they would have received.
-We have also witnessed situations where winning bidders or the original foreclosing banks tried to obtain the surplus money.
-Additionally, be wary of businesses that hold information.
-We know of companies that collected more than a 35% contingency fee, not telling the homeowner how much money they should expect to recover or telling the homeowner that the money will be gone in a short period of time if nothing is done.
-If caught, these companies are subject to a fine and punishment by the State.
-In the end, we advise you to speak to an attorney before signing anything regarding your home.
+We know of companies that collected more than what they are allowed by law to recover, and not telling the homeowner how much money they should expect to recover or telling the homeowner that the money will be gone in a short period of time if nothing is done.
+While at the moment this is true in property tax foreclosure sales in New York, it is generally not the case.
+In the end, you should speak to an attorney before signing anything regarding your home.

 Why should I hire an attorney?

 Various companies may contact you claiming to specialize in asset recovery.
 While they may know about surplus money, they are limited in their ability to provide representation.
 Since they are not lawyers, they cannot go to court to argue for you and they cannot submit legal briefs to the court.
 They also do not know the laws for real estate, condo or homeowner associations, bankruptcy and foreclosure, Medicaid, wills, trusts, estate, or divorce.
-In fact, New Jersey Court Rules will require those companies to hire a lawyer anyway.
-It will save you significant time and money to use a qualified licensed attorney to look out for your interest and answer your questions throughout the entire process.
 Additionally, attorneys are ethically bound to work in their client’s interests only.
-Other companies have no such duty.
-Attorneys are licensed by the state, subject to strict standards, and required to take yearly classes concerning legal updates.
+We can lose our licenses if we do not.
+Non-attorneys have no such duty.
+Attorneys are licensed by the state, subject to strict standards, and required to regularly attend classes concerning legal updates.
 Lastly, most of these asset recovery companies are in another state – unfamiliar with you or the legal requirements specific to your state.
-When you choose to work with the Law Offices of Christopher T. Campbell, you can easily come to my office in New Jersey or New York City, or I can come to you.